horoc/treetops/README.md

 According to the config, we can see there are three internal nodes and four leave nodes.
 If we store this tree in a tree-based data structure, we would need to iterate from the root to the leaves to make a decision.
 However, this process can result in lots of memory accesses and function calls.
 This also affects the hit rate of the CPU instruction cache.

-If we hardcode the tree structure, we could optimize these overhead.
+If we hardcode the tree structure, we could optimize this overhead.

-A generated tree decision function is like:
+A generated tree decision function is like this:

 ```
 private tree_0([D)D